mahaloz/ike/src/3_computer_organization/instructions.md

 > It's important to note that this format of x86 is in the flavor of Intel.
 There are two flavors: [Intel and AT&T](https://imada.sdu.dk/~kslarsen/dm546/Material/IntelnATT.htm).
 For all the challenge, and this handbook, we will be using Intel format.

-This instruction atomic because nothing can interupt it and it is the lowest level of logic on a computer.
-In a contrast we could show this operation:
+This instruction is atomic because nothing can interrupt it and it is the lowest level of logic on a computer.
+In contrast, we could show this operation:

 ```c
 x = x + 10
 ```

-The thing we are asking to do above is not atmoic.
+The thing we are asking to do above is not atomic.
 It is actually composed of 3 parts (normally):

 ```c
 mov rbx, rax     // make a temp for x